Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Pnnn** Serial channel number
 * **Bnnn** Baud rate, default 57600 (same as the default PanelDue baud rate)
-* **C"port_name"** Port name for Transmit/!Receive control of the RS485 transceiver when the mode is Modbus RTU (S7).
+* **C"port_name"** Port name for Transmit/!Receive control of the RS485 transceiver when the mode is Device and you are using it for Modbus RTU (S7).
 Not required when running on Duet hardware with a built-in RS485 transceiver.
 Not required if the transceiver module does automatic transmit/receive switching (note that such transceivers may not work with some Modbus devices).
 * **Snnn** Mode: 0 = PanelDue; 1 (default) = PanelDue mode, checksum or CRC required; 2 = raw mode; 3 = raw mode with checksum or CRC required; 4 = PanelDue mode, CRC required; 5 = disabled; 6 = raw mode, CRC required; 7 = Device, eg Modbus or UART (if supported).

 ### Examples